 SUST 3096.
 Research in Sustainability.
 1-3 Credits.

-Directed research with a GW faculty member or in a study abroad experience that might include laboratory research, archival work, or literature reviews.
-The faculty member directing the research will assign additional work, such as papers and assigned reading, as appropriate.
+Directed research with a GW faculty member.
+The faculty member directing the research will assign work, such as papers and assigned reading, as appropriate.

 SUST 3097.
 Culminating Experience in Sustainability.
 1-3 Credits.

-A paid or unpaid internship, directed research, or community service with an organization engaged in one or more of the three major goals of sustainability: economic development, social equality, or environmental protection.
-Students complete a series of reflection essays and other assignments throughout the semester.
+A paid or unpaid internship, fieldwork, directed research, or community service with an organization engaged in two or more of the three major goals of sustainability: economic development, social equality, or environmental protection.
+Students complete a series of reflection essays, career preparations, and other assignments throughout the semester.
 Some study abroad programs and some research or service courses at GW can be used to fulfill the outside work requirement for SUST 3097, but students may still be asked to register for 1-credit of SUST 3097 to complete the reflective essays, career preparations, and /or outreach assignments.
 These special arrangements must be approved in advance by the director of the minor.
 Prerequisite: SUST 1001.